 I also love using essential oils to treat flu-related pains.
 If you’ve never considered using essential oils (or if you’ve heard of them and you think they’re a little hokey), check out my post on using essential oils for colds.
 I go over exactly what oils are safe to use and how they can help.
 Lavender, mandarin, and sandalwood are considered excellent (science-backed) oils to reduce the muscle pains and have a mild sedative effect.

 RELATED POST: 10 Highly Effective Essential Oils for Baby and Toddler Cold Symptoms

 When to See a Doctor for the Flu in Toddlers

-When you notice the symptoms of the flu, it’s a good idea to visit your pediatrician.
+If you truly believe that your toddler has the flu, it doesn’t hurt to visit the doctor.
 If caught early enough, he may recommend a version of Tamiflu.